 Abu Dhabi is not Dubai.
-This might seem obvious, but international creditors regularly make the mistake of assuming debt collection works identically across both emirates.
-It doesn't.
-The courts are different, the business culture has its own character, and the mix of government-linked entities creates dynamics you won't find in Dubai.
+International creditors regularly make the mistake of assuming debt collection works identically across both emirates.
+The courts are different, the business culture has its own character, and the mix of government-linked entities creates dynamics you won’t find in Dubai.

 Debt Collection in Abu Dhabi vs Dubai: Key Differences